Research

 If you're interested in research roles...

-- See the RCN's Research and innovation section for news, resources and information.
+- See the RCN Research and innovation section for news, resources and information.

-- Research whether there are any pilots, projects or initiatives around research / quality improvement / innovation in your organisation and ask to be involved.
+- Find out whether there are any projects or initiatives around research, quality improvement or innovation in your workplace and ask to be involved.

 - Shadow nurses in various research roles.
 This could be through your network, informal visits, or through your current employer.